FordMustang0288/MSFSTouchPortalPages/README.md

 MSFSTouchPortalPages

-*Please move all .tml files to %appdata%/Roaming/TouchPortal/pages and all icons into %appdata%/Roaming/TouchPortal/icons
+*Please copy all .tml files in the pages/ folder to %appdata%/Roaming/TouchPortal/pages and all icons in the icons/ folder into %appdata%/Roaming/TouchPortal/icons

 *Restart TouchPortal